 Kayaking & Canoeing

+Before heading to the park, make sure you hook up the boats to the RV because there is plenty of water to explore and enjoy.
 The park's two miles of beach sets the scene for a picture-perfect paddle boat outing.
 A small boat launch at the one end of the beach allows for all sorts of smaller paddling craft to set afloat down the shore.
-It's a scenic approach to Hammonasset's Beach.
+It's a scenic approach to Hammonasset's Beach where you can spend the day on the water before heading to your campsite for the night.
 Visitors are welcome to enjoy Connecticut's shore waters by canoe, kayak, or any other car-top boat.

-The park's campground is host to over 500 guest sites during open season (May to October), meaning - even with so much to do, there's always room for more.
+The park's campground is host to over 500 guest sites during open season, from May to October, meaning - even with so much to do, there's always room for more.
 The park has accounted for this with special facilities and amenities open to its overnight guests.
 The campground features an updated Camper's Playground, volleyball equipment, horseshoe pits, and an Outdoor Fitness Circuit.
+You can join in on softball games, shared cookouts, and movie nights.
 There's plenty to keep the whole family entertained - even if you don't get to step out of the grounds much.

-During warm, beautiful, sun-filled days, as spring transforms into summer, the flowers bloom around Hammonasset Beach State Park and increase the chances, ever more, for guests to encounter a great variety of butterflies.
+During warm, beautiful, sun-filled days, as spring transforms into summer, the flowers bloom around Hammonasset Beach State Park and increase the chances for guests to encounter a great variety of butterflies.
 Swallowtails frequent the native plants, keen to place their larvae here.
 As peak season starts to wind down and September rolls in, guests are greeted with the familiar beauty of the Monarch.
-Many fly over the garden daily and roost overnight in local trees.
-The Meig's Point Butterfly Garden is the perfect location to inspire guests from all walks.
+Many of these beauties fly over the garden daily and roost overnight in local trees.
+The Meigs Point Butterfly Garden is the perfect location to inspire guests from all walks.

 While the scenery is worth capturing any time of year, snapping some shots during the off-season allows for a much clearer subject, especially if your eye is toward the shore.
 Instead of a smiling crowd embracing the beach and sunshine, guests will have a much clearer (and open) view of the ocean.
 The crashing waves and constant energy from the water makes for a fun, dynamic photo opportunity.
 If views of the water seem a little washed up, there's plenty more to fill up those memory cards.